findoctor/Scene-Text-Recognition/README.md

-# Scene-Text-Classification
+# Scene-Text-Recognition
-Scene Text Classification using Convolutional Recurrent Network
+Scene Text Recognition using Convolutional Recurrent Network

 This repostory implements CRNN for Scene Text Classification.
 The original paper about CRNN can be found [here](http://arxiv.org/abs/1507.05717)